ozzp/nisar-hdf5-gdalplugin/README.md

   * **Driver Registration:** The driver is registered via `GDALRegister_NISAR()`, which is invoked when GDAL loads the plugin.
 This function creates and configures a `GDALDriver` object, assigning the static `NisarDataset::Open` method to the `pfnOpen` function pointer.
 This makes the driver available for use within the GDAL ecosystem.

-## Visualization & Validation

-The compiled plugin allows NISAR HDF5 files to be opened directly in any GDAL-compatible software, such as **QGIS**, for visualization and analysis.

 ## Data & Specifications